velsarav/Highway-Driving/README.md

 ```

-Estimate car's position after executing previous trajectory.
+Estimate the car's position after executing the previous trajectory.
 A car is considered "dangerous" when its distance to our car is less than 30 meters.

 ```
     if(check_car_lane == lane) {